mgoellnitz/tangram/README.md

 gradle clean publishToMavenLocal
 ```

-and then you can build and use your projects using tangram or the examples
+and then you can build and use your projects using tangram or the examples.

 Optionally you might need Google App Engine but just if you want to use it
-for your target systems
-(Yes, you will want to install java AND python version)
+for your target systems (Yes, you will want to install ths Java AND python version)

 Eclipse preparation: